Support Gerador in building a more creative, critical and participatory society. Find out how here.

 Councillor for Culture of the Guimarães City Council

-Isabel Ferreira is a councilor in the Guimarães City Council, overseeing the portfolios of Culture, Youth, Education, Tourism, Innovation, and Intelligent Systems, among others, areas in which she has developed a strategic action oriented towards sustainable development, the improvement of public services, and the enhancement of the territory.
-She has extensive experience as a lecturer at the School of Management of the Polytechnic Institute of Cávado and Ave, where she also served as Director of the Bachelor's Degree in Public Management and the Professional Master's Degree in Digital Management for Public Services.
-Her academic career is marked by excellence and a strong connection between teaching, innovation, and service to the community.
-She was a founding member of the Municipal Youth Council and is a member of the Guimarães Choral and Cultural Association, as well as the En'Canto Choir, reflecting a continuous civic and cultural commitment to the municipality.
+She is a councilwoman in the Guimarães City Council, responsible for Culture, Youth, Education, Tourism, Innovation, and Intelligent Systems.
+She has developed strategic action oriented towards sustainable development, improving public services, and enhancing the value of the territory.
+She was a lecturer at IPCA (Polytechnic Institute of Cávado and Ave), director of the Bachelor's degree in Public Management and the Master's degree in Digital Management.
+She was a founding member of the Municipal Youth Council and is part of the Guimarães Choral and Cultural Association, as well as the En'Canto Choir, reflecting a continuous civic and cultural commitment to the municipality.

 14 March